gladiaio/gladia-samples/typescript/README.md

 ### run

-You can run an example with a pre-recorded file on disk :
+You can run an example with a pre-recorded file on disk:

 ```bash
 npm run pre-recorded-file <your_gladia_key>
 ```

-To run with an url pointing to an audio or video file :
+To run with a url pointing to an audio or video file:

 ```bash
 npm run pre-recorded-url <your_gladia_key>